Learn the context behind the principle of “Reap what you sow.” Is it similar to karma or revenge? Or is it an entirely different concept of its own?

 In this parable, the farmer had thrown the seeds, and they fell to different places.
 One fell on the road where people had stepped on and crushed it, and then it got eaten by the birds.
 One fell among the rocks and sprouted a bit, but it just withered and died because of lack of moisture.
 Another seed grew among the thorns that choked up and killed other tender plants.
 But one fell on the fertile soil where it grew and multiplied a hundred times more.

 Jesus here was talking about the Word of God, and the places where the seeds fell represent the heart of men.
-Some people are like the footpath where the enemy, the devil, can easily crush or snatch away the Good News that other people had planted.
-Some are like the rocks where the message of God grew for a bit but died when temptation came.
+Some people are like the footpath where the enemy, can easily crush or snatch away the Good News that other people had planted.
+Others are like the rocks where the message of God grew for a bit but died when temptation came.
 Some are similar to those with thorns where pleasures of life and selfish desires killed God’s Word.
 And then some people are like the fertile soil.
 They have a genuine love for the Word of God and had multiplied a hundred-fold.

 Why should we expect toil and hard work while sowing

 The process of planting and harvesting requires much effort and hard work.
 The Bible tells us that sowing in faith involves work (James 2:17).
 And then there’s the waiting.
-Because of our sinful nature, it is easier for us to sow in seeds of our cares, desires, and pleasures.
+Because of our sinful nature, it is easier for us to sow seeds of our cares, desires, and pleasures.
 We’d instead do this than obey and heed the instructions of the Scriptures.
 Even more so, when we get entangled in a hopeless situation, our prayers seem unanswered, and getting our way appears to be the more practical thing to do.

 The solution is God’s Word